Iosif Varga (footballer): International career

 Varga in 1963 (pictured far right) with the Romania Olympic team in a friendly match against Universidad de Chile which Romania won 6–2.

 Varga played two friendly matches for Romania, making his debut under coach Silviu Ploeșteanu in a 3–2 victory against East Germany.
 His second game was a 1–1 draw against Poland.
 He also played one match for Romania's Olympic team at the 1964 Summer Olympics qualifiers.

 Coaching career

-After he retired from playing football, Varga worked for Dinamo București's youth center where he taught generations of players, which include Florin Răducioiu, Ioan Lupescu, Bogdan Stelea, Florin Prunea and Florin Tene.
+After he retired from playing football, Varga worked at Dinamo București's youth center, where he taught generations of players, including Florin Răducioiu, Ioan Lupescu, Bogdan Stelea, Florin Prunea and Florin Tene.

 Death

-Varga died on 22 May 1992 in his native Bucharest at age 50.
+Varga died on 22 May 1992 in his native Bucharest at the age of 50.